Oregon has miles of stunning coastline, calling RV enthusiasts for weekend getaways or more lengthy adventures.

 Amenities:

-Humbug Mountain State Park has beach access, as well as the 1,765-foot Humbug Mountain that you can hike to the summit to enjoy spectacular views.
+Humbug Mountain State Park has beach access, as well as the 1,765-foot Humbug Mountain, where you can hike to the summit to enjoy spectacular views.
 In addition, the park’s location within the shelter of the landscape means the temperature is warmer than average, which makes winter camping more comfortable.

 Best things to do: